MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-and-coexistence-of-skypeforbusiness-and-teams.md

 ## Upgrade journeys
 You can take multiple approaches to upgrading from Skype for Business, either online or on-premises, to Teams:
-- In a simple upgrade journey, you first deploy Teams in group collaboration&ndash;only mode as part of evaluation and early adoption, and then implement Teams-only mode with the goal of eventually retiring Skype for Business from the environment for all users in the organization.
+- In a simple upgrade journey, you first deploy Teams in Skype for Business with Teams collaboration only mode as part of evaluation and early adoption, and then implement Teams-only mode with the goal of eventually retiring Skype for Business from the environment for all users in the organization.
 - A gradual upgrade journey delivers a specific upgrade mode to a specific group of users (also called a *cohort*), depending on their communications and collaboration requirements.
 Over time, the entire organization can converge into using a single client and eventually remove Skype for Business.
-However, if your organization has compelling business reasons to keep Skype for Business—such as dependency on a Unified Communications Managed API (UCMA)–based solution that integrates with line-of-business applications, or an ethical wall solution currently available for Skype for Business only—you can upgrade a majority of users to Teams-only mode while retaining Skype for Business users in one of the Skype for Business modes for a portion of your user population.
+However, if your organization has compelling business reasons to keep Skype for Business — such as a dependency on a Unified Communications Managed API (UCMA)–based solution that integrates with line-of-business applications, or an ethical wall solution currently available for Skype for Business only — you can upgrade a majority of users to Teams-only mode while retaining Skype for Business users in one of the Skype for Business modes for a portion of your user population.
 - Whichever journey you choose, Microsoft is here to support you through the upgrade process.
 From technical requirements to user readiness resources, we’ll share guidance and best practices to help ensure a successful transition from Skype for Business to Teams.
-Upgrade guidance will be ready soon, so be sure to check back for more information.
+Detailed upgrade guidance will be ready soon, so be sure to check back for more information.

 > [!IMPORTANT]
 > For both types of upgrade journey, if your organization is currently a Skype for Business on-premises deployment only, you need to start planning to implement Skype for Business hybrid before upgrading your users to Teams-only mode.
 This will also help facilitate interoperability with Teams.
-> You can leverage [MyAdvisor](https://myadvisor.fasttrack.microsoft.com/) to guide your Skype for Business hybrid implementation.
+> Use [MyAdvisor](https://myadvisor.fasttrack.microsoft.com/) to guide your Skype for Business hybrid implementation.

 > [!NOTE]
 > Teams-only mode requires that the users who are part of cohorts be homed in Skype for Business Online, and a hybrid relationship between your Skype for Business on-premises deployment and your Skype for Business Online tenant is required to facilitate the upgrade and interoperability between Skype for Business and Teams.
 The move to Skype for Business Online must be completed for users who are part of the cohorts before they’re upgraded to Teams mode.
 Skype for Business Server 2019, and also a future cumulative update for Skype for Business Server 2015, plan to simplify the mechanics of upgrading on-premises users to Teams by managing the migration to Skype for Business Online and upgrading the users to Teams-only mode in one step.